Susana465/camkii_thesis/40-results.md

 :::

-### T286 Phosphorylation
+### CaMKII subunits remain open and autophosphorylate at T286 upon NMDAR binding, even in the absence of CaM
 Next we look at total number of CaMKII subunits phosphorylated at T286.
 CaMKII_T286P reflects the full amount of T286-phosphorylated CaMKII, irrespective of any other concurrent molecular states.
 All CaMKII subunits categorised as camkii_t286p are necessarily in the open conformation.
 Therefore, camkii_t286p represents a subset of the camkii_open population [@fig-subsets-of-open-t286p1_p0].
 This is consistent with both the model's coding and biological evidence, as phosphorylation at T286 locks CaMKII in an autonomously active, open conformation by preventing the regulatory segment from re-binding to the catalytic domain, which physically prevents closing of the subunit.

-Out of the 104 CaMKII subunits that are open at the end of the simulation, 45 are found to be phosphorylated at T286 [@fig-subsets-of-open-t286p1_p0], and the rest (104 - 45 = 59) are therefore not phosphorylated at this site, which we will discuss further below.
+Out of the 104 CaMKII subunits that are open at the end of the simulation, 45 are found to be phosphorylated at T286 [@fig-subsets-of-open-t286p1_p0], and the rest (104 - 45 = 59) are therefore not phosphorylated at this site.
 This indicates that approximately half of the open CaMKII subunits are in a T286-phosphorylated state.

 Of the 45 T286-phosphorylated CaMKII subunits, a subset of 25 are found to be bound to NMDARs (pink line: camkii_t286p1_bound_nmdar as shown in @fig-camkii-t286p-nmdar-b).
 The difference between these two molecules, corresponds to the number of CaMKII molecules that are T286-phosphorylated but not associated with NMDARs.
 This is, out of all the CaMKII subunits that are phosphorylated at T286, about half can be found bound to NMDARs, and the other half is not.
+Figure @fig-subsets_nmdar-t268p further demonstrates that the majority of CaMKII subunits bound to NMDARs and phosphorylated at T286 are unbound from CaM.
+This complements observations in @fig-camkii-t286p-nmdar-b, where 25 CaMKII subunits are both T286-phosphorylated and bound to NMDARs, of which 23 are CaM-free and only 2 remain CaM-bound by the end of the simulation.

 Further, within the population of T286-phosphorylated CaMKII that is also bound to NMDARs (pink line: camkii_t286p1_bound_nmdar), only a very small number of subunits remain bound to CaM [@fig-subsets_nmdar-t268p].
-Thus, the majority of CaMKII subunits that are bound in a NMDAR/CaMKII complex are both phosphorylated at T286 and free from CaM. (this is consistent with literature for discussion-REFERENCE).
+Thus, the majority of CaMKII subunits that are bound in a NMDAR/CaMKII complex are both phosphorylated at T286 and free from CaM (which is consistent with literature, as further discussed in REFERENCE-SECTION).
 This is, once CaMKII is bound to the NMDARs, the holoenzyme subunits can remain open, and autophosphorylate even in the absence of CaM.

 ![1](40-results-figures\WT\subsets-of-open-t286p1_p0.png){#fig-subsets-of-open-t286p1_p0 fig-pos='H' fig-scap="CaMKII open and T286 phosphorylated"}